getapper/restlessness/README.md

 # restlessness
-A framework to easy develop and deploy serverless AWS lambdas REST APIs
+A framework to easy *develop, test and deploy serverless RESTFul APIs* on AWS API Gateway + Lambda Functions services through [serverless.com](www.serverless.com) framework

-*Warning!
-This is still WIP!*

 ## Why

-We believe that [serverless.com](www.serverless.com) framework is great, because it allows you to easily deploy RESTFul APIs.
+[serverless.com](www.serverless.com) framework is great, because it allows you to easily deploy RESTFul APIs.

+But the overall developer experience is not 100% satisfing

 But still filling the serverless.yml file by hand is tedious, as is creating and organizing a folder tree that contains the single lambda files.